ceeoinnovations/OnshapeFlaskServer/README.md

       of `https://127.0.0.1:5687/home3?documentId={$documentId}&workspaceId={$workspaceId}&elementId={$elementId}`
       4. **CEEO Create & Edit**: In location `Element right panel` with context of a `Selected part studio` and an action url of `https://127.0.0.1:5687/educate?documentId={$documentId}&workspaceId={$workspaceId}&elementId={$elementId}`
-      5. **CEEO Juypter**: Any location or context can be used, it only needs an action url of `https://127.0.0.1:5687/jupyter?documentId={$documentId}&workspaceId={$workspaceId}&elementId={$elementId}`
+      5. **CEEO Jupyter**: Any location or context can be used, it only needs an action url of `https://127.0.0.1:5687/jupyter?documentId={$documentId}&workspaceId={$workspaceId}&elementId={$elementId}`

 The rest you can edit as you see fit.